4 Common Challenges to Address Before Automating the Welding Operation

 For first-time users, pre-engineered robotic weld cells are often the best option.
 These systems are an easy-to-use solution that includes all the equipment needed for robotic welding — pre-wired and pre-assembled.
 They are also a better alternative than buying a used system and trying to retrofit it.
 Often used systems do not meet current safety standards, which can create a host of unforeseen, and potentially costly problems.

-It is important to have buy-in and gather input from management and from welding operators, in order to make the investment in a robotic welding system successful.
+It is important to have buy-in and gather input from management and from welding operators.
+This will help make the investment in a robotic welding system more successful.
 These two groups, respectively, are responsible for approving the purchase and making it operate as efficiently as possible.

 Before gaining buy-in from welding operators, help them understand the opportunities a robotic welding system presents.
 Some welding operators fear welding automation will ultimately make their jobs obsolete.
-The truth is, skilled employees are becoming harder to find in the United States as more manufacturing companies fight to stay competitive, particularly with manufacturers abroad.
+The truth is, skilled employees are becoming harder to find as more manufacturing companies fight to stay competitive, particularly with manufacturers abroad.

 Robotic welding systems actually provide welding operators the chance to learn new skills and become more valuable by helping the company grow.
 In some cases, the technology also opens up the opportunity for promotion and long-term career advancement.
-Not only can welding operators become robot programmers — an excellent way to expand their skill sets and viability — but robotic welding systems can also free up skilled operators for manual welding of more complex welds.
+Welding operators can become robot programmers — an excellent way to expand their skill sets and viability.
+Plus, robotic welding systems can also free up skilled operators for manual welding of more complex welds.

 To determine if welding automation is the right choice, it’s important to ask one key question: Are the parts good for a robot?
 The best options are simple, repeatable parts with minimal gaps.
-Always have a robotic integrator or robot OEM evaluate the part to determine its suitability, as doing so up front can minimize unnecessary and expensive issues.
+Always have a robotic integrator or robot OEM evaluate the part to determine its suitability.
+Doing so up front can minimize unnecessary and expensive issues.
 Part evaluation is often as simple as providing an electronic CAD drawing for review of the part.

 Some parts are not well-suited for automation because they require a high degree of operator input.
 For example, a part with a very tight access point that requires manipulating the gun in a small, confined space would not be a good fit for automation; there would be difficulty gaining joint access with the robotic MIG gun.